eigerco/polka-storage/docs/src/getting-started/building/docker.md

 # Docker Setup

-This guide will outline how to setup your environment using Docker to get started with the polka-storage project.
+This guide will outline how to setup your environment using Docker to get started with the Polka Storage parachain.

 ## Pre-requisites

-Install docker on your system by following the [docker install instructions](https://docs.docker.com/engine/install/)
+Install Docker on your system by following the [Docker install instructions](https://docs.docker.com/engine/install/).

+> Podman _may_ work, however, we do not provide any guarantees.

 ## Dockerfile setup

-All docker builds are in 4 stages.
+All docker builds are composed of 4 stages.

 1. Set up [`cargo chef`](https://github.com/LukeMathWalker/cargo-chef), this caches the Rust dependencies for faster builds.
 2. Planning — `cargo chef` analyzes the current project to determine the minimum subset of file required to build it an cache the dependencies.
 3. Build — `cargo chef` checks the project skeleton identified in the planner stage and builds it to cache dependencies.
 4. Runtime — sets up the runtime with Debian and imports the binary build in the previous stage.

-## Building
+## Building & Running

 Clone the repository and go into the directory: